evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

     return drift_tests
 ```

-To send Test Suites to Evidently cloud, use `add_test_suite` method.
+To send Test Suites to Evidently cloud, use the `add_test_suite` method.

 ```python
 for i in range(0, 10):